 Although I’ve had the opportunity to eat at Waterkloof Wines a few times, I’d never been on one of their bio-dynamic farm tours, which I’ve heard a lot about.
 Part of the reason I have so much respect for Waterkloof is because of the respect they have for nature.
 Their entire ethos is about embracing what nature has given them and putting as much into the land as they take out.

 We hopped on the back of a tractor for a tour that took us around the whole farm, where we learned about the many different ways Waterkloof is going back to basics in terms of using natural resources to work their land and grow their grapes.
+We also learned all about the different types of tractors farmers use to keep their farms up and running.
+Whether you are looking for ford tractors for sale or any other tractor make, it turns out that a lot of farmers now shop online for their farming and agricultural equipment too.
+The world of farming is continually adapting to new technology, and so it was fascinating to learn a little more about some of the vehicles and tools that farmers use.
 If you’re interested in bio-dynamic farming principles and want to know more, read all about it on their website here.

 We had an amazing lunch, paired with the wines we had gained a new respect for after learning about the love and thoughtfulness that goes into growing and making them.
 I always say that Waterkloof is unmissable and I will say it again – Waterkloof is unmissable.
 Such a gem in every way.